-- 8.1 Officers have reviewed the fees and charges, and details of the proposals are shown at Appendix 3.
+- 8.1 Officers have reviewed the fees and charges, and details of the proposals are shown at Appendix 4.
 The proposed budgets include increases as a result of both volume and price. - 8.2 As external funding from other sources is projected to reduce over the term of the MTFS, the Council's approach to fees and charges will become more prevalent. - 8.3 The Commercial Team in Environmental Services offer a full range of compliance advice to support businesses.
 All food businesses are issued with a food hygiene rating following an inspection, the rating is made up of three compliance areas.
 One third of the rating is based on the implementation of a written, food safety management system and the training of staff by the food business.
 To help businesses comply with the requirement for the written system, the Food Standards Agency produced a work book for small businesses to complete: This workbook is called Safer Food Better Business (SFBB).
 Advice given to small businesses on the implementation of SFBB generally leads to long term business compliance, reduced officer time at future inspections; reduced litigation and reduced customer complaints.
 It is proposed that the Commercial Team will provide a Safer Food Better Business mentoring scheme from the 1st April 2017 for a fee of £50 per hour.
-This new fee has been added to the Fees and Charges schedule and reflected in the budget.
+This new fee has been added to the Fees and Charges schedule and reflected in the budget. - 8.4 The change in Local Search Fees is mainly as a requirement to charge VAT on these fees.
+Government had hoped that all Councils would bring in the revised charges from the 1st January 2017, but many have been unable to do this due to the late notification of the change and the need to up-date computer software to reflect the new charges.
+This has been accepted by Government, but they are still insisting that the introduction of VAT comes into force as soon as possible and definitely prior to the 1st April 2017.
+It is therefore intended to start using the new fees (as detailed from page 16 of the Fees and Charges schedule) from 1st March 2017.